Content

 Self-determined learners never cease to self-reflect.
 They are capable of self-reflecting independently, yet seek feedback from others to enhance the reflection process.
 They are not dissuaded by constructive criticism and use it to amend and enhance their future decision-making to grow their learning capacity.
 They are willing to revisit aspects of their learning which require improvement and can self-monitor to make the appropriate amendments.

 The short Ted talk below, offers an accurate description of the skills and behaviours of a self-determined learner, and why it is becoming more crucial in today’s global society.
-Sean Bengry Ted Talk: The Revolution of Self-Directed Learning
+Sean Bengry Ted Talk: The Revolution of Self-Directed Learning - The role of the educator must change to facilitate and support the development of self-determined, lifelong learning.

 Educators are critical, fundamental support and guide for each learner, and crucial to influencing and promoting self-determined learning.
 Their impact is felt in every area that influences learning experiences.
 The statements below highlight the key areas of influence that educators have on self-determined and personal learning: